 How Long Does Butternut Squash Last?

-Whole butternut squash lasts about 2 to 3 months in ideal conditions ([OSU][ISU]).
-Unfortunately, the perfect storage temperature for this particular veggie is 50°F to 55°F (or 10°C to 13°C), and most of us don’t have access to a place that maintains such temperature.
+Whole butternut squash lasts about 2 to 3 months in ideal conditions ([OSU][ISU]), which is temperature between 50°F and 55°F (or 10°C and 13°C).

 If you want to get the squash ready for cooking ahead of time, cut or chopped butternut squash can last for about 3 to 4 days in the fridge.

 How To Store Butternut Squash?